Like everything there are many conflicting stories about how to cook your vegetables.

 I came across this crepe recipe a while ago and thought it would be prefect with the Broccoli and Mango salad I had once on a 3 day raw food detox.
 (The detox was actually 21 days, I only lasted 3!)
 I was quite surprised how delicious raw broccoli and mango are together.

 These crepes fit perfectly with the theory that blending your greens before eating is a great way to maximise their benefits.
-It’s also a good way to get more vegetables into the kids (this is called Vegie Smuggling, for more information see Vegie Smugglers website).
+It’s also a good way to get more vegetables into the kids.
 Even more handy if your child’s favourite colour is green.
 I think I may try these with shredded beetroot too, for pink or red crepes.

 These ratios should feed 2-3 people depending on how hungry you are!

 For the crepes you will need: